 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 9.42 minutes getting to work every day.

-The population of Holly has a very low overall level of education: only 9.96% of people over 25 hold a 4-year college degree or higher.
+The citizens of Holly have a very low rate of college education: just 9.96% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Holly in 2022 was $31,903, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $127,612 for a family of four.
 However, Holly contains both very wealthy and poor people as well.